isimo-solutions/isimo/README.md

 Where instead of <…> you need to provide data for new project

 Variable description:
-- 	DarchetypeVersion - wersion of the framework you are using
+- 	archetypeVersion - wersion of the framework you are using
 -   groupId – group name in which project will belong
 -   artifactId – name of created project
 -   version – version number of created project